MuraliVinjam/cake-management-service/README.md

 ### Authentication

 This application provides Authentication via basic auth using the Spring framework:
+ - Username/password : demo/demo

 ### Maven commands (from a command prompt or IntelliJ terminal window)

 If running from the command prompt or terminal, go to the project's root folder, then type:

-./mvn clean verify  						(to run unit and integration tests)
+./mvn clean install  						(to build application with unit and integration tests)

-./mvn clean package 						(to build the application)
+./mvn clean install -DskipTests=true 		(to build the application without tests i.e. fast build)

 ./mvn spring-boot:run 						(to start the application)